Danielle Johnson

 Danielle Marie Johnson (born November 17, 1987) is an American soccer defender who played for the Vancouver Whitecaps FC.
 She had previously played for the Melbourne Victory and the Atlanta Beat.
 She previously attended the University of Mississippi.
 In January 2012, Johnson signed with Atlanta Beat.
 Head coach James Galanis said of Johnson, "She is strong and fearless, and she also has good ball handling skills."

+After her retirement from competition, Danielle Johnson became assistant women's soccer coach at Dominican University in 2016.